 If you loved BOY SWALLOWS UNIVERSE and LOST AND FOUND, you will love this debut novel.
 A stunning story about family, loneliness and isolation that will make you laugh, cry and be a bit kinder to those who are lost.

 An unforgettable story of loneliness, isolation and finding your way.
 Heart-wrenching, wise and wryly funny, this novel will make you kinder to those who are lost.

-Susie was seven, and already she knew she'd had her fill of character building.
-She'd lie between her Holly Hobby sheets thinking how slowly birthdays come around, but how quickly change happens.
-One minute her Dad was saying that the family needed to move back to the city and then, shazam, they were there.
+Susie was seven when she realised she'd had her fill of character building.
+She'd lie between her Holly Hobbie sheets thinking how slowly birthdays come around, but how quickly change happened.
+One minute her Dad was saying that the family needed to move back to the city and then, SHAZAM, they were there.
 Her mum didn't move to the new house with them.
-And she hated going to see her mum at the mind hospital.
+And Susie hated going to see her mum at the mind hospital.
 She never knew who her mum would be.
 Or who would be there.
-The older she gets, the louder the growing pile of unsaid things become.
+As the years passed, there were so many things Susie wanted to say but never could.

 Miss Kaye will teach Susie that the loudness of unsaid things can be music - and together they will learn that living can be more than surviving.